-Following the regulation 14 consultation at the beginning of 2015, the statutory consultees were asked if there would be provision and the ability for services to cope with the additional number of people in specific areas of the town, as a result of the proposed site allocations.
-This information, along with the public feedback received, will be used to determine changes to the plan.
-The discussions with statutory bodies will help to ensure that the plan is robust and evidence-based, which is key for when the Plan gets to examination by a planning inspector.
+Following the regulation 14 consultation, the statutory consultees were asked if there would be provision and/or ability for services to cope with the additional number of people in specific areas of the town, as a result of the proposed site allocations.
+This information will be used to inform the submission draft of the plan.